-One of the primary disadvantages of strain gages is that they’re not able to detect small changes in weight and most often only offer a readability of 1:5000 pieces.
+One of the primary disadvantages of strain gages is that they’re not able to detect small changes in weight and most often only offer readability of 1:5000 pieces.
 A scale’s readability is integral to its performance.
-While strain gage scales may meet the needs of many businesses, they typically do not work well for high resolution measurements required by certain industries.
+While strain gage scales may meet the needs of many businesses, they typically do not work well for high-resolution measurements required by certain industries.

 Other strain gage disadvantages include: